FluxCD Webhook

 You should now see your Webhook in the Github Webhook Menu.

-Click on it and check the Recent Deliveries
+Click on it and check the Recent Deliveries if the test was successfull

 If it worked.
 Your done and now each push to the main branch should trigger a reconcile on your cluster.